-The Chairman of the Board of Directors and the Vice Chairman and Chief Executive Officer also attended the meetings of the Appointments and Remuneration Committee held during the year, at the invitation of the Chairman of the Committee.
+The Chairman of the Board of Directors also attended the meetings of the Appointments and Remuneration Committee held during the year, at the invitation of the Committee chairman.

 The meetings were duly minuted and the Chairman of the Appointments and Remuneration Committee also provided information on each meeting of the Appointments and Remuneration Committee to the next appropriate Board of Directors' meeting.